This article has been updated as of March 16, 2020.

 The filmed version of Nicholas Nickleby actually happened shortly before the work’s Broadway transfer, but didn’t receive its inaugural television broadcast until 1983.
 Given the play’s immense length, home viewing might be the best way to watch; you can take an intermission whenever you like.

 Billy Elliot The Musical

-Elton John and Lee Hall’s Billy Elliot The Musical tells the story of a little boy in a small British town who prefers ballet dancing to boxing, much to the dismay of his conservative working-class community.
+Elton John and Lee Hall’s Billy Elliot The Musical tells the story of a little boy in a small British town who prefers ballet to boxing, much to the dismay of his conservative working-class community.
 When it opened on London’s West End in 2005, it became an immediate hit winning four Olivier Awards.
-The production’s Broadway transfer was equally successful, winning 10 Tony Awards, including a history-making win for all three young actors who shared the title role.
+The production’s Broadway transfer was equally successful, winning 10 Tony Awards, including a history-making joint win for all three young actors who shared the title role.

 Though the Broadway production closed in 2012, the London production ran through 2016 and was filmed live on stage in 2014.
 The live recording doesn’t feature the original cast, but it does include Broadway and West End star Ruthie Henshall as Mrs. Wilkinson, the ballet teacher.

 Elaine Stritch At Liberty